k2view-academy/K2View-Academy/articles/07_table_population/01_table_population_overview.md

 [Click for more information about Table Population Transformation Rules.](/articles/07_table_population/06_table_population_transformation_rules.md)

 ### Properties Tab
 The **Properties Tab** in a Table Population window (right pane) displays the properties of each selected object in the Table Population object.
-For example, source table, target LU Table or a translation.
+For example, source table, target LU table or a translation.
 Note that some properties are editable.

 [Click for more information about Table Population Properties Tab.](/articles/07_table_population/04_table_population_properties_tab.md)